mia1024/discord-mosaic-bot/docs/auto_scaling/auto_scaling.md

 [almost all](https://en.wikipedia.org/wiki/Almost_all) the new uploads, the source image has to be scaled down to it's true pixel size.
 Cool.

+By the way, if you are curious, I designed and implemented all the algorithms in the following demonstrations as well as the cv module of the mosaic bot myself.

 ## Why is it hard?

 The auto scaling might seem to be the simplest part of the bot.
 After all, you